By Skip Cement

-In his book, A Structured Course in Fly Tying, Steve Hudson devotes two entire chapters to tying thread.
+In his book, A Structured Course in Fly Tying, Steve Hudson devotes two chapters to tying thread.

 Anyone beginning their tying career will immediately notice that thread “size” designations are off-throwing

-Threads used to tie flies began with silk, moved to cotton and then both were swept out of office by nylon (1935, by Wallace Carothers at DuPont).
-Nylon was followed by polyester, and then monofil thread which has limited applications, then Kevlar.
+Threads used to tie flies began with silk, moved to cotton, and were swept out of office by nylon (1935, by Wallace Carothers at DuPont).
+Nylon was followed by polyester and then monofil thread, which has limited applications, then Kevlar.

-In our tying world, nylon and polyester are inaccurately sized (diameter – manufacturer to manufacturer), and measured by two standards.
-First, an aught system invented in the 30s by Danville (the granddaddy of fly tying threads).
+In our tying world, nylon and polyester are inaccurately sized (diameter – manufacturer to manufacturer) and measured by two standards.
+First, an aught system was invented in the 30s by Danville (the granddaddy of fly-tying threads).
 It uses zeros (0000) to measure thickness – 12 zeros are thinner than three zeros, or 3/0.
 Second, the denier weight system invoked by Wapsi (UTC) in the late 80s is an adaptation from the textile industry in which 9000 meters (29527.5-feet) is thread measurement in grams.

 Waxed or unwaxed?

 In some circles, waxed is said to only add to what you don’t need.
 The advertised advantage of holding on the hook better is a stretch.
 Aiding in keeping dubbing and other materials better is mentionable, but why buy two green spools, one waxed and one unwaxed?
 You can buy a lifetime supply of wax for a few dollars.